Sourabhk20/vsd-hdp/README.md

   **1. RTL, Simulation and Synthesis of Ternary Operator along with GLS Simulation:**

-	Below RTL code is used for the Ternary operator example Ternary operator netlist:
+	Below RTL code is used for the Ternary operator example

   		module ternary_operator_mux (input i0, input i1, input sel, output y);
     			assign y = sel?i1:i0;
        		endmodule

   For Simulation below commands are used:

     		iverilog <name verilog: ternary_operator_mux.v> <name testbench: tb_ternary_operator_mux.v>
 		./a.out
 		gtkwave tb_ternary_operator_mux.vcd

   Simulation result:
  		As mentioned in the code output y will be loaded with value of input i1 when select line(sel) is 1.
 When Sel is 0, output y will be loaded with the i0 value.